basepi/salt-vagrant-lxc/README.rst

 Salt Vagrant LXC
 ================

-A Salt + Cassandra Setup using Vagrant and LXC
+Instantiate a Salt RAAS development environment using Vagrant and LXC

 Hardware Recommendations
 ========================